Refinishing Park Assist Sensors: Jaguar Land Rover

 JLR provides maximum paint film thickness which includes the electro-coated layer.
 Be sure to note other precautions, such as temperature limits and areas of the sensor which cannot be coated.

-Removal and installation procedures for parking aid sensors also state: "If a new sensor is installed, make sure that the area illustrated is the only area painted.
+Removal and installation procedures for park assist sensors also state: "If a new sensor is installed, make sure that the area illustrated is the only area painted.
 Failure to follow this instruction may result in the component malfunctioning."

 Improper refinishing of the sensor might lead to sensor malfunction.
 Follow OEM procedures and warnings to help ensure a complete, safe, and quality repair.